shuai-xu/flink/docs/dev/table/hive_compatibility.md

 Hive Data Integration
 ---------------------

-Please refer to [Connecting to other systems]({{ site.baseurl }}/dev/batch/connectors.html) for how to connect an existing Hive service with Flink.
+Please refer to [Connecting to other systems]({{ site.baseurl }}/dev/batch/connectors.html) for how to connect an existing Hive service with Flink using Flink's Hive data connector.

 Example